Mathematics - Further Maths

 Entry Requirements

-Mathematics GCSE grade 7.
-Students will sit a suitability test in the first week of the course.
+Mathematics GCSE Grade 8, and must pass an entrance exam in the first week of the academic year.
 Students must have A Level Mathematics as one of their other course choices.

 About This Course